Coded component

 Integrating with data

-You can access your solution's data model within a coded component by connecting data sources and individual values.
-See Data below for information on how to configure the connection.
+You can access your solution's data model within the script of a coded component by connecting data sources and individual values.
+See the Data section below for information on how to configure the connection.

 Data Source